-The following table includes general max limits that apply across all New Relic accounts.
-Specific New Relic tools, like agents and integrations, have their own limits and configurations, and might be lower than these theoretical maximum limits.
+This table includes general max limits that apply across all New Relic accounts.
+Specific New Relic tools, like agents and integrations, have their own limits and configurations, and those limits will sometimes be lower than these theoretical account-level maximum limits.

 Rate of NRDB record* ingest

 Max NRDB records* ingested per API call